bruceravel/demeter/documentation/Artemis/feff/feff.rst

 ------------------

-This page allows you to link directly to :demeter:`feff`'s documentation.
-Right clicking on the text window containing the :file:`feff.inp` usually posts the standard :guilabel:`cut/copy/paste` menu.
-However, if you right click on one of :demeter:`feff`'s keywords (or :quoted:`cards`), you will get a small menu which will link you to the documentation for that keyword.
+This page allows you to link directly to :demeter:`feff`'s documentation.  :mark:`rightclick,..` Right clicking on the text window containing the :file:`feff.inp` usually posts the standard :guilabel:`cut/copy/paste` menu.
+However, if you :mark:`rightclick,..` right click on one of :demeter:`feff`'s keywords (or :quoted:`cards`), you will get a small menu which will link you to the documentation for that keyword.
 Clicking on the posted menu will open a browser and display the appropriate document page from `The